Live Scan Fingerprinting

 Please bring the following to an on-campus Live Scan event:

 - Bring a completed Live Scan application form.
 Identify the specific program or activity for which you are completing Live Scan in the field "Type of License/Certification/Permit OR Working Title."
 Note that this field is limited to 30 characters.
 Information on how to complete the Live Scan application form, including a sample form, is available in the Live Scan FAQ.

 - Bring a government-issued ID, such as a U.S. Driver's License, U.S. passport or foreign passport with U.S. visa.

 Out-of-State Live Scan

 Generally, Live Scan background checks must be completed in person in the State of California.
-Live Scan background checks may be completed out-of-state, however, this process requires extensive lead time (approximately two months).
+Live Scan background checks may be completed out-of-state with the use of fingerprint hard cards, however, this process requires extensive lead time (approximately 2-3 months).
 If sufficient lead time is available, please contact email@example.com for more information on completing Live Scan while out-of-state.

 All Program Staff in programs or activities involving minors must complete training as required under the Protection of Minors policy.
 An online training module is available for members of the Stanford community through STARS.

 If any Program Staff completed the Working with Minors training course in the past, they may not be required to complete it again.

 Program Sponsors are responsible for ensuring that Program Staff have completed the required training prior to the program or activity start date.
 Program Sponsors and Program Administrators will be able to confirm whether Program Staff have completed the required training in the Protection of Minors Management System once they are added to the program or activity.
 Program Staff may also confirm whether they have completed the Working with Minors training course and/or the Mandated Reporter Acknowledgement by contacting University Human Resources at (650) 721-4272 or firstname.lastname@example.org.